IgniteUI/indigo-design-docfx/en/quick-tips.md

 <div class="divider--half"></div>

 ### Publish your designs as a web app
 Use the “Create app” option in your plugin to translate all the UI kit components in your design into code components, and publish your app.
-Continue to extend the app using our web-based WYSIWYG App Builder and your development team will be able to generate enterprise-ready Angular code.
+Continue to extend the app using our web-based WYSIWYG App Builder and your development team will be able to generate enterprise-ready Angular, React, Blazor or Web Components code.
 [Read more...](https://www.appbuilder.dev/help/app-builder-overview)

 <div class="divider--half"></div>
 <div class="divider--half"></div>